Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 ### Multiple ways to refer to the same declaration

-Links to member functions outside class scope are resolved only via `[Type.functionName]` where `Type` could be both type where the function is declared, and all it’s inheritors:
+Links to member functions outside class scope are resolved only via `[Type.extensionName]` where `Type` could be both type where the function is declared, and all it’s inheritors:

 ```kotlin